-- Special section that deals with a specific topic. - There are 10 Annexes in the 2012 Agreement. - Aside from AOCs, the Nutrients Annex is a highinterest topic on the Great Lakes, with focus on Lake Erie.
+- Special section that deals with a specific topic. - There are 10 Annexes in the 2012 Agreement. - Aside from Areas of Concern (AOCs), the Nutrients Annex is a high-interest topic on the Great Lakes, with focus on Lake Erie.

 Lake Erie Phosphorus Status